orangeturtle739/bluehunters/README.md

 #### Bluetooth modules

 The HM-10 bluetooth modules we bought off Ebay were fakes: they were not made by Jnhuamao [^china], and did not come with genuine Jnhuamao firmware.
-However, they did have a real TI CC2541 chip.
+However, they did have real TI CC2541 chips.
 We realized they were fakes when they did not behave according to the Jnhuamao data sheet (see [the data sheets section](#data-sheets)).
-Luckily the hardware on the fake chips is the same as that of the genuine chips, minus an external crystal, and the genuine firmware checks for the presence of the crystal, and works even without it. [^arduinoforums]
+Luckily, the hardware on the fake chips is the same as that of the genuine chips, minus an external crystal, and the genuine firmware checks for the presence of the crystal, and works even without it. [^arduinoforums]
 As such, we reprogrammed the chips with the genuine firmware according to an [Arduino forum post](http://forum.arduino.cc/index.php?topic=393655.msg2709528#msg2709528):

 1. We soldered wires to the programming pins on the breakout boards, and connected those pins to an [Arduino Teensy 3.2](https://www.pjrc.com/teensy/teensy31.html).